patron02/pc_speakers/README.md

 Q2 and Q3 are arranged as a darlington pair, performing as a single high beta transistor.
 R5, C3, and SP1 make the last stage an emitter follower configuration (also called common collector configuration).

-Info on darlington pair: https://www.electronics-tutorials.ws/transistor/darlington-transistor.html Info on common collector configuration: https://rb.gy/c1q3d
+Info on darlington pair: https://www.electronics-tutorials.ws/transistor/darlington-transistor.html <br>
+Info on common collector configuration: https://rb.gy/c1q3d

 The 330 Ohm resistor provides a DC current path for Q3 and raises the emitter voltage above ground.
 C3 blocks DC from flowing to the speaker and gives a low impedence path for AC signals to go to the speaker.